 Bats have an off season just like sports teams do.
 But instead of spending the off season conditioning for the upcoming calendar year, bats decide to either hibernate or migrate for the winter.
 So why is it that bats take the first flight out of the town once the cold weather begins to push back?
 The solution is chilly temperatures and meals!
 So as to endure the subfreezing temperatures winter may bring with it, bats need to hibernate or migrate.

 Hibernation, It may last anywhere from several hours to a couple months, depending on environmental conditions, species, and a lot of other aspects.
 In case the hibernacula temperatures are too hot, bats will apply too much energy, which endangers their survival.

 They usually wake up every couple of weeks to readjust their rankings dependent on the temperatures, and then they’re back to resting.
 Hibernation saves them through times of food scarcity, however a few bats do not even bother, and instead migrate to warmer temperatures..

 Some migrate South for the winter to follow along with the insects and head toward warm weather.
 So migration is temporary.

 If you’re hearing odd scratching or squeaking noises coming out of the ceilings or walls, you might have some hibernating bats in the attic.
 When the temperatures change, they will change their positions to be cooler or warmer during hibernation.
 This occurs only once every couple of weeks; and because they hide within the loft insulation, you can’t see them, therefore it’s really hard to tell without the proper equipment and a trained eye.

-Have your attic inspected for roosting colonies with a certified Raccoon Removal Company which utilizes safe and humane procedures.
+Have your attic inspected for roosting colonies with a certified Wildlife Removal Melbourne FL Company which utilizes safe and humane procedures.
 They have the resources, training, and tools to handle your bat infestation, safely and efficiently.
 Many companies also provide bat cleanup and small restoration.